 - Voucher Program Student Performance

-December 2013 – The state released its 2012-13 voucher report, which shows that almost half of Louisiana’s voucher students were at D or F level schools.
+December 2013 – Almost half of Louisiana’s voucher students were at D or F level schools in 2012-13, according to the state’s 2012-13 voucher report.
 Read more in Educate Now!’s Voucher Program Lacking or in this article from the Times-Picayune.

 November 2013 – It appears that Louisiana’s voucher program will continue, but a U.S. District Court Judge has ordered the state to work with the Justice Department to come up with a plan that allows the Justice Department to review voucher assignments before they go out to families to make sure they don’t result in increased segregation.